As a reminder, you are reading this article as a part of the 4I’s series:

 What about IA?

-We already gathered all possible type of content which will be available within the product. in many cases, the project success relays on the ease of navigate.
+We already gathered all possible type of content which will be available within the product.
+In many cases, the project success relays on the ease of navigate.
 For example, in an organization online helpdesk project you need to give a real attention to the IA which may help to reduce the count of new support tickets in many cases.
-I Would recommend practicing Card sorting (closed/open) with your team, you could even involve anyone outside your team if it possible based on project time & availability.
+I Would recommend practicing Card sorting (closed/open) with your team, you could even involve anyone outside your team-members if it possible based on project time & availability.

 Those articles might help you as well: